TABurrows/taburrows.github.io/_docs/google-cloud/networks-Cloud-DNS.md

   - Weighted Round Robin Routing Policy lets you specify different weights per DNS Target
   - Used to support manual Active-Active or Active-Passive configurations
-  - Can be used to split A/B or Blue-Green traffice based on the Traffic's Origin nb.
+  - Can be used to split A/B or Blue-Green traffice based on the Traffic's Origin
+  - Can be used with Internet Traffic, External Traffic or with Traffic originating within GCP and bound for Internal Load Balancers nb.
 Public Zones are used to provide Authoritative DNS resolution to clients on the Public Internet

 nb.
 Google Public DNS 8.8.8.8 is a Public Internet recursive resolver